penn-figueroa-lab/intan-technologies-emg-realtime-ros/README.md

-# Intan EMG ROS publisher
+# Intan TEchnologies EMG ROS
 The code for reading the Intan Technologies file in real time and publishing it into ROS.
 Modified the original [Python code](https://intantech.com/files/load_intan_rhd_format.zip) provided by the company to fix the existing bugs.

 ## Usage